 - Withdrawals for U.S. Dollar Notes with no Derivative Agreement for Principal.
 On each applicable principal payment date, for each tranche of U.S. dollar notes that has no derivative agreement for principal, an amount equal to the principal due on the applicable tranche of notes on the applicable principal payment date will be withdrawn from the applicable principal funding subaccount and paid to the applicable paying agent. - Withdrawals for U.S. Dollar or Foreign Currency Notes with a Performing Derivative Agreement for Principal.
 On each date on which a payment is required under the applicable derivative agreement for any tranche of U.S. dollar or foreign currency notes that has a Performing derivative agreement for principal, an amount equal to the amount of the payment to be made under the applicable derivative agreement will be withdrawn from the applicable principal funding subaccount and paid to the applicable derivative counterparty.
 COMET will direct the applicable derivative counterparty to remit its payments under the applicable derivative agreement to the applicable paying agent. - Withdrawals for Foreign Currency Notes with a non-Performing Derivative Agreement for Principal.
 On each principal payment date with respect to a tranche of foreign currency notes that has a non-Performing derivative agreement for principal, an amount equal to the amount specified in the related terms document will be withdrawn from that principal funding subaccount and, if so specified in the related terms document, converted to the applicable foreign currency at the prevailing spot exchange rate and paid to the applicable paying agent. - Withdrawals for U.S. Dollar Notes with a non-Performing Derivative Agreement for Principal.
 On each principal payment date for a tranche of U.S. dollar notes with a non-Performing derivative agreement for principal, the amount specified in the related terms document will be withdrawn from the applicable principal funding subaccount and paid to the applicable paying agent. - Withdrawals of Prefunded Amounts.
-If prefunding of the principal funding subaccounts for senior classes of notes is no longer necessary as a result of payment of senior notes or issuance of additional subordinated notes, as described under "- Targeted Deposits of Card Series Principal Amounts to the Principal Funding Account-Prefunding of the Principal Funding Account of Senior Classes" above, the prefunded amounts will be withdrawn from the principal funding account and first, allocated among and deposited to the principal funding subaccounts of the Class A notes up to the amount then targeted to be on deposit in such principal funding subaccount; second, allocated among and deposited to the principal funding subaccount; third, allocated among and deposited to the principal funding subaccount of the Class C notes up to the amount then targeted to be on deposit in such principal funding subaccount of the Class D notes up to the amount then targeted to be on deposited to the principal funding subaccount of the Class D notes up to the amount then targeted to be on deposit in such principal funding subaccount; and fifth, any remaining amounts paid to the transferor. - Withdrawals on the Legal Maturity Date.
+If prefunding of the principal funding subaccounts for senior classes of notes is no longer necessary as a result of payment of senior notes or issuance of additional subordinated notes, as described under "-Targeted Deposits of Card Series Principal Amounts to the Principal Funding Account-Prefunding of the Principal Funding Account of Senior Classes" above, the prefunded amounts will be withdrawn from the principal funding account and first, allocated among and deposited to the principal funding subaccounts of the Class A notes up to the amount then targeted to be on deposit in such principal funding subaccount; second, allocated among and deposited to the principal funding subaccount; third, allocated among and deposited to the principal funding subaccount of the Class C notes up to the amount then targeted to be on deposit in such principal funding subaccount; fourth, allocated among and deposited to the principal funding subaccount; fourth, allocated among and deposited to the principal funding subaccount; fourth, allocated to be on deposit in such principal funding subaccount; paid to the targeted to be on deposit in such principal funding subaccount; and fifth, any remaining amounts paid to the transferor. - Withdrawals on the Legal Maturity Date.
 On the legal maturity date of any tranche of notes, amounts on deposit in the principal funding subaccount of such tranche will be applied to pay principal of that tranche or to make a payment under a derivative agreement with respect to principal of that tranche.